-Perhaps your spouse lets embarrassment or self worth issues get in the way of appreciating a genuine compliment.
-Part two of this article contains essential observations about the impact of inadvertently offending, insulting, or interrogating the person giving the compliment.
+Perhaps your spouse lets embarrassment or self-worth issues get in the way of appreciating a genuine compliment.
+There are some essential observations about the impact of inadvertently offending, insulting, or interrogating the person giving the compliment that you should know.
 It also discusses the consequences of this behavior, why some people find it difficult to accept words of affirmation, and how they could eventually start to feel warm and accepting.

 The strategies advocated by The 5 Love Languages are a powerful way of making a difference in your marriage.
-However, if you are experiencing extremely profund relationship difficulties you may want to consider how counselling might benefit you in addition to applying the love languages.
+However, if you are experiencing extremely profound relationship difficulties you may want to consider how counseling might benefit you in addition to applying the love languages.